 The device list can be cleared by selecting "Clear Devices" from the Mode Menu.
-This can be done both during a scan and after the scan is stopped.
+This can be done both during a scan and when the scan is stopped.
+Clearing the device list may be helpful during a search to eliminate randomized Bluetooth addresses that have moved/changed to a new Bluetooth address.
+(This device is often still transmitting but under a new address.)
+All user notes and classification ID will be lost when the device list is cleared.